xieyuheng/inner/persons/peirce/1867-the-logic-notebook.md

 hypothesis just as they stand.

-- **Xie:** The terminology "induction" and "hypothesis" refer to Peirce's deduction v.s. induction v.s. hypothesis.
+- **Xie:** The terminology "induction" and "hypothesis" refer to Peirce's deduction vs. induction vs. hypothesis.

   If we can understand Aristotle's categories as different contexts of "is", then we can also understand Peirce's categories (see the first paragraph of this note)